Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity: Test on log-linear regression

 \subsection{Summary of the test}

-Our test demonstrates that the \mlmethod\ and the \ksmethod\ exhibit the best and comparable overall performance among other tested methods.
+Our test demonstrates that the \mlmethod\ and the \ksmethod\ exhibit the best and comparable overall performance among other tested methods, provided a sufficient sample size ($> 1000$).
 Notably, the \ksmethod\ displays greater robustness to the presence of non-log-linear terms, variations in the intrinsic distributions of independent variables, different correlations between intrinsic values and uncertainty levels, inaccuracies in observed uncertainty levels, the existence of distribution and correlation outliers, and the saturation effect.
+Thus, \ksmethod\ is the preferred choice when a large sample size is available.